-- Sift in the all purpose flour, cake flour, baking soda, and salt.
+- Sift in the all purpose flour, cake flour, baking powder, and salt.
 Mix together until just combined.

 - Next, chill the dough in the fridge for 30 minutes.
 I recommend pre-rolling out the dough in between two sheets of parchment paper for easier handling and laying it flat in the fridge.
 Make sure the dough is ¼ inch to ⅓ inch thick.
 Any thinner and the cookies won't turn out soft and tender.
 See Note 1 for more details.
 Meanwhile, preheat your oven to 350 degrees F.

 - Roll the dough out to ¼ to ⅓ inch thick (if not already done).
 Cut out shapes from the cookie dough.
 Dip the cookie cutters in flour before each press so the dough doesn't stick.

 - Bake for 8 – 9 minutes in a preheated 350 degree oven.
 The cookies should be pale in color and have a smooth, flat surface.
 Let the cookies cool completely before decorating with icing.

 - Let the cookies cool completely before decorating with icing or dipping them in chocolate ganache.
 Add the sprinkles while the icing or chocolate ganache is still wet.
 Makes about 36 cookies.